 A note: I have cherry picked from my recent reading history.
 Somewhat inevitably, I have read significantly more outdoor books by white men than any other writers.
 As much as I try not to judge a book by its cover, if there’s a man’s face taking up most of the front, in gritty high contrast, staring at me with a smoulder, I will probably give it a miss.
 Don’t get me wrong, some of my favourite writers are men, but if anyone has recommendations for a more diverse background of authors than the ones below then I am always keen to hear.

-A second note: Vertebrate Publishing sent me Winter 8000 and Big Trails for a neutral and honest review.
+A second note: Vertebrate Publishing sent me Winter 8000, Big Trails, and The Outdoors Fix for a neutral and honest review.

 A third note: It’s hard to take artsy photos of book stacks when some of them are on your kindle.
 Also when you’re not very artsy.

 Climbing the World’s Highest Mountains in the Coldest Season

 Bernadette McDonald, Vertebrate Publishing